'Fresh Start' for animal rescue in Schuylkill County

 SCHUYLKILL COUNTY, Pa. — It is a brand new animal rescue in Schuylkill County called Fresh Start Animal Rescue League.

-Organizers started it because they said they saw a need in their communities.
+Organizers started it because they say they saw a need in their communities.

 Already, they have helped rescue animals and started placing them in homes.